se3ya/LC-ConfigurableQuota/Thunderstore/README.md

 ### **3. Optional**

 - **Disable Quota** - Disables the quota system entirely
-- **Rollover Amount** - Percentage of excess fulfillment that carries over to the next cycle.
+- **Rollover Amount** - Percentage of excess fulfillment that carries over to the next quota.
 0 = none

 **Rollover example**: quota was 100, you sold $150 of scrap (overage = $50), `RolloverAmount = 0.5`: